 Honestly- the market needs both.
 Lab grown diamonds lessen the demand for naturally mined diamonds, which can help the environment.
 While naturally mined diamonds become even more valuable when mined humanely.
 We are also seeing a rise in demand for visibly “flawed” diamonds with tons of unique inclusions, like salt and pepper diamonds.
 This is a gorgeous way to own a natural diamond that traditionally would be discarded in the cutting process.

 It basically boils down to what matters most to you.
-Selecting a diamond is a personal choice, and the most important thing to remember is the milestone or commitment it celebrates.
+Selecting a diamond is a personal choice, and if selected with your values in mind, you'll always associate it with the milestone or commitment it celebrates.